Costa de la Luz (Huelva)

 Although these beaches are in the municipality of Chiclana de la Frontera, they are actually located some 7km away near the village of Sancti Petri.
 This popular beach stretches 2.5km from the the… More →

-Campo Soto beach has a length of around 9km of fine, golden sand.
-It is well known for its excellent wind surfing conditions, thanks to the fairly strong winds on the Costa de la Luz.
-It is also… More →
+The San Fernando beaches are Camposoto which is 9km long of fine, golden sand.
+It is well known for its excellent wind surfing conditions, thanks to the fairly strong winds on the Costa de la Luz… More →

 Playa La Caleta is a small beach at the far end of the Cádiz peninsula, near the Viña area and is located between two old castles: Castillo de Santa Catalina and Castillo de San Sebastián.
 It is… More →